Elizabeth Ofosu-Adjare: 2024 elections

-She contested again for Techiman north constituency seat on the ticket of the National Democratic Congres during the 2024 Ghanaian General Election and won with 22,513 as against her opponent from the New Patriotic party, Martin Gyarko Oti's 19,214.
+She contested again for Techiman North constituency seat on the ticket of the National Democratic Congress during the 2024 Ghanaian General Election and won with 22,513 as against her opponent from the New Patriotic party, Martin Gyarko Oti's 19,214.

 2020 elections

-She contested for Techiman north constituency parliamentary seat on the ticket of National Democratic Congress (Ghana) during the 2020 Ghanaian general election and won with 23, 252 votes representing 52.53% of the total votes.
+She contested for Techiman North constituency parliamentary seat on the ticket of National Democratic Congress (Ghana) during the 2020 Ghanaian general election and won with 23, 252 votes representing 52.53% of the total votes.
 She won the parliamentary seat over Martin Gyarko Oti of New Patriotic Party and Faustina Owusu Mensah of NDP.
 They had 21,008 votes and 1 vote respectful.
 These represent 47.46% and 00.00% respectful.

 As Ministry of Tourism, Culture & Creative Arts

 Ofosu-Adjare was appointed on 1 March 2013 by President John Dramani Mahama to the newly created/realigned Ministry of Tourism, Culture & Creative Arts.
-As the Sector Minister, she worked creditably with fourteen (14) Agencies under her ministry introduced innovative, novelty tourism programs as an addition to Ghana's Tourism products & Offerings.
+As the sector minister, she worked creditably with fourteen (14) Agencies under her ministry introduced innovative, novelty tourism programs as an addition to Ghana's Tourism products & Offerings.

 ExploreGhana project

-Worthy of mention is the Explore Ghana project launched in 2014 to stimulate and drive domestic tourism in Ghana.
-After three years of the launch, domestic tourism has received wide coverage by media outlets & organizations.
-Thus ensuring the country is promoting ‘’Responsible Tourism’’ which offers a diverse tourism product mix, which both local and international tourists benefit from.
+The Explore Ghana project, launched in 2014, aimed to stimulate domestic tourism in the country.
+Following its launch, the initiative received increased coverage from various outlets and organizations.
+This promotion aligns with the country's objective of developing a sustainable tourism model that offers diverse products for both local and international visitors.